amacneil/gethdev/README.md

 A development wrapper for Ethereum's geth command.

+**NOTE: This project is no longer being actively maintained.
+If you are interested in being a maintainer of it, please open a GitHub issue and let me know.**

 ### What is this?

 Do you want to run a private Ethereum testnet?